Phil's World Pub Guides - West Yorkshire, UK

 Last visited May 2006.

-Station Tavern a.k.a.
-The King's Head Amazingly, a second real ale pub on the railway station.
+The King's Head a.k.a.
+The Station Tavern Amazingly, a second real ale pub on the railway station, at the other end of platform 1.
 One large rather plain room plus a couple of side areas, and a superb selection of quality ales.
+Live music at the weekend.

 LEEDS

-Scarborough Hotel A totally fake pleasant traditional pub serving a nice range of real ales.
+Scarborough Hotel A fake (I think) pleasant traditional pub interior behind a wonderful ceramic frontage serving a good range of quality real ales.
 Menu looks good.
+Belongs to the Nicholson's chain.

 Bishopsgate Street